Asian LGBT Communities: Creating Safe and Tolerant Space

 In the western hemisphere, especially in North America, Unitarian Universalists work with other liberal religions to welcome and include LGBTQ persons as an integral part of their community.
 Furthermore, UUs organize themselves and others in support of civil rights and social acceptance as their first principle to promote the “inherent worth and dignity of every person.”

 Here at the UU-UNO, we are committed to bringing the cause of LGBT human rights to the forefront of the UN agenda.
 We work in collaboration with other faith-based and human rights focused missions, and non-governmental organizations (NGOs) to preserve the inherent worth and dignity of all people, regardless of their sexual orientation or gender identity.
-The next step will be to revitalize the UN NGO Subcommittee on Sexual Orientation and Gender Identity Human Rights, please stay tuned for more information.
+The next step will be to revitalize the NGO Subcommittee on Sexual Orientation and Gender Identity Human Rights at the UN, please stay tuned for more information.